xiafubiao/dapp1/README.md

 This demo shows how to create a MPC-TLS data attestation (proof) and further be verified on-chain within a mini dApp.
 For more details about MPC-TLS SDK, you may refer to this [repo](https://github.com/pado-labs/mpctls-js-sdk) and the [document](https://docs.padolabs.org/mpc-tls/mpc-tls-sdk/overview).

 ## About MPC-TLS
-MPC-TLS is a cryptographic protocol that runs between an Interent data source server, a client and a Attestor(or notary) through the [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol.
+MPC-TLS is a cryptographic protocol that runs between an Interent data source server, a client and an attestor (notary) through the [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol.
 Eventually, MPC-TLS protocol outputs verified data (so-called "attestation" or "web proof") by the client, where the data is validated and signed by the verifier for its authenticity regarding to its data source.
 In PADO's MPC-TLS technique, the data is represented in a privacy-preserving manner, e.g., the data could be a form of "I has more than 100 followers in x.com" when the client retrives his number of followers from X.com without actually explosuring the exact number.

 Check the [documents](https://docs.padolabs.org/mpc-tls/tech-intro) for more technical details about MPC-TLS.